dotnet/arcade/Documentation/ArcadeSdk.md

 When `UsingToolNuGetRepack` is true _shipping_ packages are repackaged as release/pre-release packages to `artifacts\packages\$(Configuration)\Release` and `artifacts\packages\$(Configuration)\PreRelease` directories, respectively.

+### `IsVisualStudioBuildPackage` (bool)

+Set to `true` in projects that build Visual Studio Build (CoreXT) packages.
+These packages are non-shipping, but their content is shipping.
+They are inserted into and referenced from the internal DevDiv `VS` repository.

 ### `PublishWindowsPdb` (bool)

 `true` (default) if the PDBs produced by the project should be converted to Windows PDB and published to Microsoft symbol servers.